 If you’re more a fan of long-haired cats, the British Longhair might be for you.
 The breed is very similar to the British Shorthair except for the fact that its coat consists of long hair.

-The Longhair is a friendly, easy-going cat that loves to be around people.
 They are playful and enjoy playing games of fetch or chasing a laser pointer.
 Longhairs are also known for their love of napping and can often be found taking a nap in the sun.
 They are quiet cats and don’t meow often, making them a good choice for people who enjoy a quiet atmosphere.

 3. Devon Rex

-Devon Rexes are known for their curly hair, which gives them a unique appearance.
+Devon Rexes are known for their curly hair, which gives them a very distinct and recognizable appearance.
 They require regular brushing to keep their hair healthy and free of mats.
 Their unique curly coats come in many colors.
 In addition to their curly coat, they have large ears and eyes, and a long tail.

 4. Cornish Rex